aaronditto/fizzbuzz/instructions.md

 ###Step 2

-Enhance your existing FizzBuzz solution to perform the following:
+*Enhance your existing solution as follows*

 If the number contains a three you must output the text 'cool'.
 This overrides any existing behaviour.